A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Our Model

-For training, we need to be able to run the models with any potential generation order and compute $P_\theta(\mathbf{v}|\mathbf{x},\mathbf{O})$.
+In training, we need to be able to run the models with any potential generation order and compute $P_\theta(\mathbf{v}|\mathbf{x},\mathbf{O})$.
 If we take the order defined in Figure~\ref{fig:amr-order}, the node 1 (`thing') is predicted relying on the corresponding hidden representation; we refer to this representation as $\mathbf{h}^{\mathrm{node}}_1$ where is $1$ is the node index.
 With the discrete generation order defined by red arrows in Figure~\ref{fig:amr-order}, $\mathbf{h}^{\mathrm{node}}_1$ is just the LSTM state of its parent (i.e. `opine-01').
-The caveat is that our computation should be well-defined when the generation order $\mathbf{O}$ is soft (i.e. attention-like instead of pointer-like).
-In that case $\mathbf{h}^{\mathrm{node}}_1$ will be a weighted sum of LSTM representations of other nodes and input tokens, where the weights are defined by $\mathbf{O}$.
+However, to admit relaxations, our computation should be well-defined when the generation order $\mathbf{O}$ is soft (i.e. attention-like).
+In that case, $\mathbf{h}^{\mathrm{node}}_1$ will be a weighted sum of LSTM representations of other nodes and input tokens, where the weights are defined by $\mathbf{O}$.
 Similarly, the termination symbol $\emptyset$ for the token `opinion' is predicted from its hidden representation; we refer to this representation as $\mathbf{h}^{\mathrm{tail}}_1$, where $1$ is the position of `opine' in the sentence.
 With the hard generation order of Figure~\ref{fig:amr-order}, $\mathbf{h}^{\mathrm{tail}}_1$ is just the LSTM state computed after choosing the preceding node (i.e. `thing').
 In the relaxed case, it will again be a weighted sum with the weights defined by $\mathbf{O}$.

 Formally, the probability of concept identification step can be decomposed into probability of generating $m$ concepts nodes and $n$ terminal nodes (one for each token):